-Our Professional and Curriculum Enhancement module also enables you to select from a range of subjects, such as Maths, English, Science, Wider Curriculum, PE, Inclusion or Primary Modern Foreign Languages to advance your skills in specific areas.
+Our Professional and Curriculum Enhancement module also enables you to select from a range of subjects, such as Maths, English, Science, Wider Curriculum, PE or Primary Modern Foreign Languages to advance your skills in specific areas.

 Relevant, up to date and challenging

 At a time when rapid policy shifts are transforming the educational landscape, we will help you to meet the challenge of change in the modern classroom.
-Ours is an intellectually stimulating course which will keep you up to date with all the latest developments, including the Primary National Strategy.
+Ours is an intellectually stimulating course which will keep you up to date with all the latest developments, including the Core Content Framework.

 You will learn principles and practice associated with the National Curriculum but will also undertake a focused curriculum enhancement module which will be named on your degree certificate.